Barbie: Diversity

 Mattel teamed up with Nabisco to launch a cross-promotion Barbie doll with Oreo cookies in 1997 and 2001.
 While the 1997 release of the doll was only released in a white version, for the 2001 release Mattel manufactured both a white and a black version.
 The 2001 release Barbie Oreo School Time Fun was marketed as someone with whom young girls could play after class and share "America's favorite cookie".
 Critics argued that in the African American community, Oreo is a derogatory term meaning that the person is "black on the outside and white on the inside", like the chocolate sandwich cookie itself.

 In May 1997, Mattel introduced Share a Smile Becky, a doll in a pink wheelchair.
 Kjersti Johnson, a 17-year-old high school student in Tacoma, Washington with cerebral palsy, pointed out that the doll would not fit into the elevator of Barbie's $100 Dream House.
 Mattel announced that it would redesign the house in the future to accommodate the doll.

+In April 2023, Mattel released the first Barbie with down syndrome in collaboration with National Down Syndrome Society.
+Coinciding with this, Miniso Group Holding Limited (NYSE:MNSO, SEHK:9896) started to produce and sell the Miniso-Barbie collaboration products, and launched over 100 products by July 2023, following the release of Barbie The Movie.
+The products are launched in several locations, such as Mattel headquarters in El Segundo, California, Miniso headquarters in Guangzhou, and also its flagship store in China and Times Square.
+MINISO also acquired several percentage of Mattel's shares by July 2023 and April 2024 as part of its IP partnership.

 In July 2024, Mattel released the first blind Barbie in collaboration with the American Foundation for the Blind.
 Alongside this, the company also launched a black Barbie with Down syndrome.

 In July 2025, Mattel introduced a Barbie with Type 1 diabetes, with an insulin pump, glucose monitor and a phone to check her blood sugar.

+In January 2026, Mattel introduced an autistic Barbie with noise-cancelling headphones, a fidget spinner and a tablet computer configured as a communication aid.
+The doll's eyes have a slightly shifted gaze, its wrists and elbows are configured to simulate stimming and its dress is a loose fit.
+It was developed in collaboration with the Autistic Self Advocacy Network.